 - ^In theory this gun had a firing cycle of about 8 - 9 rounds per minute but in practice it was closer to 5 rounds per minute.
-Inhibitors had been installed to prevent firing unless the ship was in the middle of a roll and they rolled badly in heavy seas and heeled greatly at large rudder angles.
+This was partially because Inhibitors had been installed to prevent firing unless the ship was in the middle of a roll.
+Unfortunately, the ships rolled badly in heavy seas and heeled greatly at large rudder angles.
 The inhibitors also had the effect of slowing or halting firing when they malfunctioned.

 HE M1923: 76.83 lbs.
 (34.85 kg)

 |Projectile Length||SAP: 25.6 in (65.0 cm)

 Starshell: 23.0 in (58.5 cm)

 |Propellant Charge||SAP and HE: 17 lbs.
 (7.7 kg) BM9

 |Cartridge Case Type, Size and Empty Weight||Model 1919, Brass, 177 x 674, 38.6 lbs.
 (17.5 kg)|

 |Working Pressure||16.3 tons/in2 (2,570 kg/cm2)|

 |Approximate Barrel Life||N/A|